abragad/wp-bsky-autoposter/README.md

 - Secure authentication using Bluesky App Password
 - Easy to use settings page
 - UTM parameter tracking for analytics
+- Smart text replacements for hashtags, handles, and cashtags

 ## Installation